-- 5.1 The Licensing Act 2003 has four licensing objectives which are highly pertinent to the Council's shared partnership priorities, these being:- - (a) the prevention of crime and disorder; - (b) public safety; - (c) the prevention of public nuisance; - (d) the protection of children from harm. - 5.2 Similarly, the Gambling Act 2005 has three licensing objectives, as follows:- - (a) Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - (b) Ensuring that gambling is conducted in a fair and open way; - (c) Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 5.3 The proposals contained within the report have implications on the following shared partnership priorities:-
+- 5.1 The Licensing Act 2003 has four licensing objectives which are highly pertinent to the Council's Scorecard priorities, these being:- - (a) the prevention of crime and disorder; - (b) public safety; - (c) the prevention of public nuisance; - (d) the protection of children from harm. - 5.2 Similarly, the Gambling Act 2005 has three licensing objectives, as follows:- - (a) Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - (b) Ensuring that gambling is conducted in a fair and open way; - (c) Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 5.3 The proposals contained within the report have implications on the following Scorecard priorities:- - (i) A safe and clean place to live the licensing function under the 2003 Act and the 2005 Act relating to activities associated with gambling, public entertainment and alcohol is key to partnership working with "responsible Authorities" such as the police, fire, child protection, planning, and other agencies dealing with issues of safety, crime or disorder, anti-social behaviour, protecting the young and vulnerable in the community.
+Whilst the legislation and duties relate to the whole of Sandwell, members of all local communities will benefit from the additional controls that these Acts will place on gambling activities and entertainment activities associated with premises in the community.

-- (i) A safe and clean place to live the licensing function under the 2003 Act and the 2005 Act relating to activities associated with gambling, public entertainment and alcohol is key to partnership working with "responsible Authorities" such as the police, fire, child protection, planning, and other agencies dealing with issues of safety, crime or disorder, anti-social behaviour, protecting the young and vulnerable in the community.
-Whilst the legislation and duties relate to the whole of Sandwell, members of all local communities will benefit from the additional controls that these Acts will place on gambling activities and entertainment activities associated with premises in the community. - (ii) Active and Well People Support for vulnerable children as there is always the potential for children to gain access to inappropriate public entertainment, and for under-age sales from premises targeted by the Licensing Act 2003.
+- (ii) Active and Well People Support for vulnerable children as there is always the potential for children to gain access to inappropriate public entertainment, and for under-age sales from premises targeted by the Licensing Act 2003.
 The licensing function and associated test purchasing regarding under-age sales will strengthen the existing protection.
-The provisions of the Gambling Act 2005 will provide similar protection in respect of gambling for this vulnerable group. - 5.3 The licensing function already feeds into the Crime and Disorder Action Plan, Anti-Social Behaviour Plan, and Violent Crime / Alcohol Group action plan.
+The provisions of the Gambling Act 2005 will provide similar protection in respect of gambling for this vulnerable group. - 5.4 Trading Standards and Licensing is a member of the Sandwell Drug and Alcohol Policy group, which reports to the Safer Sandwell Partnership.